Every professional displayed on Counselling Directory has been independently

 What I Offer

 Please see below for the issues that I can help with.
-Although I work with common issues such as anxiety, stress and relationship problems, I hold a special interest in working with clients who have CFS/ME and Fibromyalgia.
-I also explore Adverse Childhood Experiences (ACEs) and how they impact our physical and emotional wellbeing as adults.
+Although I work with a variety of common issues such as anxiety and depression, stress, and relationship problems, I hold a special interest in working with clients who have chronic illnesses such as CFS/ME, Fibromyalgia, arthritis, and chronic pain.
+I also explore Adverse Childhood Experiences (ACEs), processing traumatic memories, and exploring how they impact our physical and emotional wellbeing as adults.

 Training, qualifications & experience